-October 15th, the new resuscitation guidelines of the European Resuscitation Council have been published.
-These are the guidelines used by all national resuscitation councils to assist with adaptation of local standards.
+On 15 October 2015, the latest resuscitation guidelines from the European Resuscitation Council were published.
+These are the guidelines used by all national resuscitation councils to assist with the conformity of current standards.

 • The ERC Guidelines 2015 highlight the critical importance of the interactions between the emergency medical dispatcher, the bystander who provides CPR and the timely deployment of an AED.
 An effective, co-ordinated community response that draws these elements together is key to improving survival from out-of-hospital cardiac arrest. • The emergency medical dispatcher plays an important role in the early diagnosis of cardiac arrest, the provision of dispatcher-assisted CPR (also known as telephone CPR), and the location and dispatch of an AED.

 • The bystander who is trained and able should assess the collapsed victim rapidly to determine if the victim is unresponsive and not breathing normally and then immediately alert the emergency services. • The victim who is unresponsive and not breathing normally is in cardiac arrest and requires CPR.
 Bystanders and emergency medical dispatchers should be suspicious of cardiac arrest in any patient presenting with seizures and should carefully assess whether the victim is breathing normally.